vscode-kubernetes-tools/vscode-kubernetes-tools/CONTRIBUTING.md

 ### Security Vulnerabilities

-**⚠️ Plase do not report security vulnerabilities through public GitHub issues.**
+**⚠️ Please do not report security vulnerabilities through public GitHub issues.**

 If you discover a security vulnerability, please follow the responsible disclosure process outlined in our [SECURITY.md](SECURITY.md) file.